srrathi/blog/src/posts/send-custom-events-to-firebase.md

 The most important thing here is the `message` and the object `event`

 `event` specifies the event you want to track in analytics.
-If you read the [official documentation](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#events)  you will see that every event requires a `category` and `action` the `label` and `value` are optional
+If you read the [official documentation](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#events)  you will see that every event requires a `category` and `action`, the `label` and `value` are optional

-`message` is the actual  <!-- Something I have to learn -->
+`message` is the actual  data that send to the endpoint.
 <!--  -->
-here `message` has other ${<!-- Something -->} as well.
-The most important of which are
+Here, `message` consists of many attributes.
+A few important ones are:
 1. `tid`  is analytics tracking Id You can get the `GA_TRACKING_ID` from your google analytics admin settings pannel.

 2. `cid` is the customer id.
 This is used to recognise the user to whom the event is associated.
 For testing purposes, to get a valid `cid` follow the steps given in [this article](https://www.owox.com/blog/use-cases/google-analytics-client-id/)

-3. All the ${<!-- Something -->} starting with *e* are used to define the event.
+3. All the attributes starting with *e* are used to define the event.
 We pass its values from the object that we created.

 >**Note**: *The event value, though optional, must be an integer. everything else can be a string*